 Wi-Fi/DSL internet access and telephone available in all apartments.
 Parking spots directly in the backyard.

-Prices vary depending on apartment size and number of guests.
+Prices and Offers: Prices vary depending on apartment size and number of guests.

 Affordable monthly rental possible; just inquire if you plan on staying longer.